 Vertex (ptcbio.com) is focused on developing therapies for rare diseases.
 The company has become the industry leader in products for cystic fibrosis and has a growing portfolio in other rare diseases, including Alpha-1 antitrypsin deficiency, sickle cell disease and beta-thalassaemia.
 The stock price has soared on strong sales of its Trikafta combination therapy for cystic fibrosis Its stock rose by 8% in 2020.

 Argenx (ir.exelixis.com) is the only non-US based company (it is based in Belgium), although listed on Nasdaq.
 It has been one of the best investments for BB Biotech, after Moderna, on the back of an 83% stock price rise in 2020.
-The company’s core product, efgartigimod, is an unusual “pipeline-in-a-drug” opportunity in autoimmune/neurology, with potential in generalised myasthaenia gravis (filed), followed by a number of others (a fifth indication is expected to be disclosed soon).
-Argenx has just proposed a $750m stock offering.
+The company’s core product, efgartigimod, is an unusual “pipeline-in-a-drug” opportunity in autoimmune/neurology, with potential in generalised myasthaenia gravis (filed), followed by immune thrombocytopaenia and pemphigus vulgaris in Phase III, chronic inflammatory demyelinating polyneuropathy (Phase II) and a fifth indication expected to be disclosed soon.
+Argenx has just announced a successful interim review of its study in chronic inflammatory demyelinating polyneuropathy and proposed a $750m stock offering.

 BB Biotech has a long record of out-performance against biotech market indices, such as the Nasdaq biotechnology index (NBI), although its investment performance is not formally benchmarked against this.
 The NBI is a broad, non-capitalisation weighted index of c290 biotech stocks (recently increased from 200) and is one of several commonly used proxies for biotech market as a whole.
 Furthermore, the biotech sector has itself outperformed almost all other stock market segments (except technology) over the period of the fund’s existence.